Targeted study support

 Remember that only you have access to your decision in Nais.
 You need to download it yourself to pass it on to the faculty coordinator before the actual measures can take place.

-In order for your application to be granted, you must attach a certificate of long-term disability and proof that you are registered on a course or programme at Uppsala University.
+In order for your application to be granted you must provide a certificate of long-term disability as well as proof course- or programme registration at Uppsala University.